California State Route 270

 State Route 270 (SR 270), also known as Bodie Road, is a state highway in the U.S. state of California.
 It is a spur route off of U.S. Route 395 south of Bridgeport in Mono County, leading into Bodie State Historic Park.
+While some maps may show the highway extending inside the park, this segment is unpaved and maintained by California State Parks, and is not included in the state route logs.